vtex-apps/product-highlights/docs/README.md

 }
 ```

-:warning: *Notice that **the Product Highlights' blocks need a Product context in order to work properly since they handle product data**.
+> ⚠️ *Notice that **the Product Highlights' blocks need a Product context in order to work properly since they handle product data**.
 Therefore, when declaring them, be sure that they are in a theme template or block in which this context is available, such as the `store.product` and `product-summary.shelf`.*

 ### `product-highlights` props